DavidVentura/blog/blog/raw/postgres-lib-2/POST.md

 ```

 Tracing a little bit, I found a bunch of `stat` and `AllocateFile` calls, looking for `<extension>.control` and `<extension>--<ver>.sql` in `<PREFIX>/share/postgresql/extension/`.
 These little bits of path are hardcoded across parts of the codebase, so changing it is not really feasible.

+Like before, I'd rather embed these constant values into `.rodata` than read them from the filesystem.

 For extensions, I ended up patching `extension.c`